lorenz-liu/lorenz-liu.github.io/static/media/about.d2b3d51a9f62b04c43c2.md

 # Intro

 Greetings!
-This is Zhaoxun "Laszlo" Liu, going by he/him/his.
+This is Zhaoxun "Lorenz" Liu, going by he/him/his.

 I am currently pursuing my **Master of Science in Applied Computing** at the **University of Toronto**.
 My work sits at the broad area of **human-computer interaction (HCI)**, with specific interests in **human-centered artificial intelligence**, **extended reality**, and **gaming technologies**.